LEGAL

 Specialty Program Group LLC Privacy Statement

-(Effective January 1, 2023)
+(Effective August 1, 2024)

-This Privacy Policy (this “Policy”) describes how Specialty Program Group LLC and its subsidiaries listed here use your Personal Information (as defined below) both during and after our direct business relationship with you.
-This Policy applies to your Personal Information that we may from time to time collect, use and disclose in the course of (1) performing insurance brokerage or other insurance industry services on your behalf and (2) making available our websites, including specialtyprogramgroup.com.
+The U.S. Privacy Policy (this “Policy”) describes how Specialty Program Group LLC and its subsidiaries (collectively “SPG”) listed here use your “Personal Information” (as defined below) both during and after our direct (or indirect) business relationship with you.
+This Policy applies to your Personal Information that we may from time to time collect, use and disclose in the course of (1) performing insurance brokerage or other insurance or financial industry services on your behalf, (2) making available our mobile applications and websites, including specialtyprogramgroup.com, and (3) visiting a SPG location, attending a SPG event or using other services that link to this Policy.
+This Policy may be supplemented by additional privacy policies, terms, and notices relevant to the service.
 We take very seriously our privacy responsibilities to you, and we are committed to treating your Personal Information in a manner that is consistent with applicable law and this Policy.
 Please read this Policy carefully.

 Updates to Policy, Accessibility of Policy, and Regional Differences